Mahatta Fort: History

-Sharjah's Ruler agreed - with reservations - to host the airfield.
-An agreement was made on 22 June 1932 with the Ruler, Sultan bin Saqr Al Qasimi, which secured him a monthly rental of 800 Rupees for landing rights and fees and a personal subsidy of 500 Rupees.
-Concerned that the airfield would result in British interference in Sharjah's internal affairs, Sultan bin Saqr also gained assurances that British shipping would route through Sharjah, providing income for the town's traders.
+Sharjah's Ruler, Sultan bin Saqr Al Qasimi, agreed in a letter to the British Resident in the Persian Gulf, Hugh Biscoe - with reservations - to host the airfield.
+However, Biscoe was later to find Sultan bin Saqr had changed his mind and no longer supported the proposal.
+Arriving in Sharjah on 3 May 1932, Biscoe found Sultan bin Saqr absolutely opposed to signing any such agreement.
+Facing staunch opposition from members of the ruling family to any move that would establish a direct British presence in Sharjah, Sultan bin Saqr was bolstered by his forceful father in law, Abdulrahman Al Shamsi, and by Biscoe calling in a flight of Westland Wapitis to demonstrate British might.
+Sultan bin Saqr held out in negotiations until he had gained assurances that the Bombay and Persia Steam Navigation Company steamer service to Dubai would also route through Sharjah, providing income for the town's traders.

-The negotiations between the British and Sultan bin Saqr were briefly interrupted when the British resident in the Persian Gulf, Hugh Biscoe, suffered a heart attack and died at sea en-route to Sharjah.
+The negotiations between the British and Sultan bin Saqr were briefly interrupted when Biscoe suffered a heart attack and died at sea en-route to Sharjah.
 Negotiations were recommenced by Harold Dickson, who had left Kuwait (where he was British Political Agent) to accompany Biscoe as an Arabic-speaking colleague.
 Dickson recounts at times having to be rude during drawn out and exhaustive negotiations, noting he had "told the Sheikh quite openly that it was impossible for me to continue business in an atmosphere which resembled that of chattering women, rather than the deliberations of serious men."